Bridge-class OBO carrier

-The Bridge class was a series of six combination carrier vessels built by Swan Hunter at their shipyard on the River Tees between 1971 and 1976.
-The vessels were built by Seabridge for four different operators, hence their "Bridge" suffix names.
+The Bridge-class was a series of six ore-bulk-oil vessels (also known as OBOs or "combination carriers") completed by Swan Hunter at their shipyard on the River Tees between 1971 and 1976.
+The vessels were built for four different shipowners, for operation by the Seabridge consortium, hence their "Bridge" names.

 History

+Seabridge Shipping was a consortium of British shipowners, founded in the late 1960s to harness economies of scale to secure major bulk cargo contracts.
+Four members of the consortium - Bibby Line, Furness Withy, Hunting & Son and Thornhope Shipping (controlled by Hilmar Reksten, Norway) - ordered the six Bridge-class OBOs for charter to Seabridge.
+The ships were designed by Swan Hunter Shipbuilders, which had acquired the former Furness Shipbuilding Company yard at Haverton Hill on the River Tees in 1968.

-The Bridge class was designed in the late 1960s.
-All were built by Swan Hunter at their newly acquired shipyard at Haverton Hill on the River Tees.
-The first vessel, Furness Bridge, was launched in 1971.
-The vessels were built as a class by Seabridge, and were then operated by Bibby Line, Furness Withy, Hunting Line and Hilmar Reksten.
-Tyne Bridge followed in 1972, English Bridge (later Kowloon Bridge) in 1973, Sir John Hunter in 1974, Sir Alexander Glen in 1975 and finally Liverpool Bridge (later Derbyshire) in 1976.
+The first vessel, Furness Bridge, was launched in 1971, and the others followed at annual intervals.
+Tyne Bridge was next in 1972, then English Bridge (later Kowloon Bridge) in 1973, Sir John Hunter in 1974, Sir Alexander Glen in 1975, and finally Liverpool Bridge (later Derbyshire) in 1976.

-Whilst in commercial service, two of the six Bridge-class vessels sank—Derbyshire in 1980 and Kowloon Bridge in 1986.
-Between 1982 and 1997, the remaining four vessels were scrapped, the longest surviving vessel being Kona (ex Sir John Hunter).
+Whilst in commercial service, two of the six Bridge-class vessels sank: Derbyshire in 1980 and Kowloon Bridge in 1986.
+Between 1982 and 1997, the remaining four vessels were scrapped, the longest surviving vessel being Kona (ex.
+Sir John Hunter).

+Design

+As built, all of the ships of the class suffered from deck plating cracks that would appear in front of the bridge after severe weather.